 It is the policy of JCESA to treat all employees fairly and equitably in matters affecting their employment with the Agency.
-The purpose of this policy is to afford employees the opportunity to appeal eligible actions by the Director or by eligible actions by other management and appealed to the Director without satisfactory resolution.
+The purpose of this policy is to afford employees the opportunity to appeal eligible actions by their Officer or by eligible actions by other management and appealed to the Deputy Director without satisfactory resolution.